-Commodity, labor, transportation and energy costs have risen sharply over the past year creating pressure on our profit margins.
+Commodity, labor, transportation and energy costs have risen sharply over the past couple of years creating pressure on our profit margins.
 We continue to work with our customers to recover a portion of our material cost increases.
 While we have been successful in the past recovering a significant portion of such cost increases, there is no assurance that increases in commodity costs, which can be impacted by a variety of factors, including changes in trade laws and tariffs, will not adversely impact our profitability in the future.
-We are also experiencing ongoing labor shortages in certain geographies and increased competition for qualified candidates.
-These shortages could adversely affect our ability to meet customer demand and are increasing labor costs, which reduce our profitability.
-Standard freight rates have increased dramatically due to shipping container and truck driver shortages and port congestion attributable to the on-going impact of the COVID pandemic.
-We have also incurred significant premium freight, resulting from frequent changes in customer order patterns.
+We may also experience labor shortages in certain geographies and increased competition for qualified candidates.
+These shortages could adversely affect our ability to meet customer demand and increase labor costs, which would reduce our profitability.
+Standard freight may increase due to shipping container and truck driver shortages and port congestion attributable to global supply chain disruptions resulting from regional and global pandemics and conflicts.
+We may also incur significant premium freight, resulting from frequent changes in customer order patterns.
 If we are unable to pass labor, transportation and energy cost increases on to our customer base or otherwise mitigate the costs, our profit margin could be adversely affected.